Culture of Life

 The Notre Dame Evangelium Vitae Medal is the nation's most important lifetime achievement award for heroes in the pro-life movement, honoring individuals whose outstanding efforts have served to proclaim the Gospel of Life by steadfastly affirming and defending the sanctity of human life from its earliest stages.
 Announced annually on Respect Life Sunday (the first Sunday of October), the Notre Dame Evangelium Vitae Medal consists of a specially commissioned medal and $10,000 prize, which is presented at a spring banquet.
 Learn more about this year's honorees and past medal recipients.

 Each semester, the de Nicola Center for Ethics and Culture sponsors a Bread of Life Dinner, an opportunity for students and faculty to meet, reflect on, and discuss their attitudes surrounding the life issues in a casual atmosphere outside the classroom.
 A university representative offers a brief 15-minute reflection, followed by time for conversation over dinner.
 Read more about past Bread of Life presentations.

 The de Nicola Center for Ethics and Culture provides transportation and travel grants for Notre Dame students, faculty, and staff to attend the annual March for Life in Washington, D.C.
 Every January, hundreds of Notre Dame students make the 15-hour trip to the nation’s capital, where they join hundreds of thousands of participants to mark the anniversary of Roe v.
 Wade, pray for an end to abortion, and serve as joyful witnesses to the sanctity of all human life.
-In 2013, Notre Dame was honored to be chosen to lead the 40th anniversary march, and in 2018, more than 1,100 Notre Dame students, faculty, and staff participated.
-Learn more about plans for the 2019 March and watch a video about Notre Dame's legacy at the March for Life.
+In 2013, Notre Dame was honored to be chosen to lead the 40th anniversary march, and in 2018, a record-breaking contingent of more than 1,100 Notre Dame students, faculty, and staff participated.
+Learn more about plans for the 2020 March and please join us in our nation's capital!